rewgs/grim/README.md

 # grim

-`grim` is a library that significantly speeds up ReapScript development by providing a more object-oriented approach for interacting with the Reaper [ReaScript Lua API](https://www.reaper.fm/sdk/reascript/reascripthelp.html#l).
+`grim` is a library that significantly speeds up ReaScript development by providing a more object-oriented approach for interacting with the Reaper [ReaScript Lua API](https://www.reaper.fm/sdk/reascript/reascripthelp.html#l).
 Utilizes the [Ultraschall API](https://mespotin.uber.space/Ultraschall/US_Api_Introduction_and_Concepts.html) for some extra functionality.

 All values have type annotations according to the [`lua-language-server` specification](https://github.com/LuaLS/lua-language-server/wiki/Annotations).